(Information and photo supplied by Eric Patton)

 Dave Gilchrist: "Witty and sensitive."

-Louise Goddard: "A king, gentle woman who understands Iris's insecurities, and in her own sweet way copes very well."
+Louise Goddard: "A kind, gentle woman who understands Iris's insecurities, and in her own sweet way copes very well."

 Beatrice Gordon: "A good woman who cares too much, worries too much, and is sometimes stifling in her affections."